-Connected to the rest of Maryland by a tiny strip of land, well-known as Kent Narrows, Kent Island comprises 30 square miles of land mass surrounded by water and is home to some of the most beautiful waterfront properties on the East Coast.
-Kent Narrows is also known for its waterside restaurants offering some of the Eastern Shore’s freshest crab catches and a plethora of recreational opportunities including the Chesapeake Heritage & Visitors Center on the Narrows waterfront in Chester.
+Bounded to the west by the Bay Bridge and to the east by the Kent Narrows Bridge, Kent Island comprises 30 square miles of land mass surrounded by water and is home to some of the most beautiful waterfront properties on the East Coast.
+It is the largest island in the Chesapeake Bay, located in Queen Anne County and home to the unincorporated communities of Stevensville and Chester.